jlneto/cube/README.md

 ### Obs:
-The analyst/Architecure tasks are very linked, we may change the desired outcome base on the available technology or resources, so its very common to both work together in many interactions until you get a satisfaction solution for business and technical issues.
+The analyst/Architecure tasks are very linked, we may change the desired outcome base on the available technology or resources, so its very common to both work together in many interactions until you get a satisfactory solution for business and technology.

 ![img_13.png](img_13.png)